Kozea/Radicale/technical_choices.rst

 The Radicale Project aims to be a light solution, easy to use, easy to install, easy to configure.
-As a consequence, it requires few software dependances and is pre-configured to work out-of-the-box.
+As a consequence, it requires few software dependencies and is pre-configured to work out-of-the-box.

 The Radicale Project runs on most of the UNIX-like platforms (Linux,
 \*BSD, MacOS X) and Windows.
 It is free and open-source software.